- Pennsylvania has its own exchange – Pennie.

 Pennsylvania’s new reinsurance program took effect in 2021

-Pennsylvania has also implemented a reinsurance program, and is funding the state’s portion of the cost of the reinsurance program with the savings (roughly $42-66 million) that come from switching to a state-based exchange.
-The state plans to keep a 3 percent exchange user fee assessed on insurers that offer plans in the exchange.
+In addition to the new state-run exchange (described below), Pennsylvania also implemented a reinsurance program, and is funding the state’s portion of the cost of the reinsurance program with the savings (roughly $42-66 million) that come from switching to a state-based exchange.
+The state plans to keep a 3% exchange user fee assessed on insurers that offer plans in the exchange.
 The cost to run the state-based exchange will be covered by that fee, and the leftover revenue will be used to cover the state’s share of the cost for the reinsurance program.

 The state published its 1332 waiver proposal for the reinsurance program in mid-November 2019, and submitted it to CMS in February 2020.
 It was approved in July 2020, and will be in effect from 2021 through 2025.
 The reinsurance program will reimburse insurers 60 percent of the cost of claims that fall between $60,000 and $100,000.